flashcordon/big-history/Premieres.md

 TiO2 (Zinner, 2005; Bose et al., 2010).
 Isotopic anomalies in O, Al and Ti suggest derivation from red giant and AGB stars.

+Rare presolar Si3N4 grains are enriched in 15N, 28Si and 26Al and
+appear to have originated in supernovae.
+Silicon nitride grains have also been identified in the circumstellar shells of a few extreme car- bon stars (Clément et al., 2005).
+These are AGB stars which achieved a high mass-loss rate (i.e., a superwind) and in which convection dredged up C produced in the He-burning shell (Volk et al., 1992;
+Messenger et al., 2013).
+Presolar silicate grains have been identified in IDPs, micromete- orites, primitive carbonaceous chondrites, LL3 ordinary chondrites (OC) and EH3 enstatite chondrites mainly by their O-isotopic anomalies (e.g., Messenger et al., 2003; Mostefaoui et al., 2003;
+Nagashima et al., 2004; Nguyen and Zinner, 2004; Mostefaoui and Hoppe, 2004; Kobayashi et al., 2005; Ebata et al., 2006; Bose et al., 2010).
+The grains include olivine, pyroxene, Al-rich silicate and amorphous material; whereas most grains are magnesian, a few contain more FeO than MgO (Bose et al., 2010).
+Red giants and AGB stars are the likely sources of the presolar silicates

 ## Le premier animal

 - [The origin of animals: an ancestral reconstruction of the unicellular-to-multicellular transition](https://royalsocietypublishing.org/rsob/article/11/2/200359/91016/The-origin-of-animals-an-ancestral-reconstruction) - Ros-Rocher et al (2021)